-The 5 Misconceptions Killing Your AI Projects
+Avoid These 5 Misconceptions That Sabotage AI Projects

+At Wippy, we build for success from Day 1.
+AI projects don’t fail because the models are bad—they fail because teams treat AI like a plugin instead of a system.
 There’s a moment in every AI initiative—when the demo is working and expectations are sky-high—where things quietly break.
 It’s not the model.
 It’s the “last mile.”
 The workflows.
 The integrations.
 The context.
 The infrastructure.
 This is where most AI pilots stall, never becoming production tools that deliver real ROI.

 Here are the top five misconceptions we see over and over again—and how to actually fix them.